Quantum Field Theory in Successive Rindler Spacetimes

 where,

-We plot the above expression for the transition probability in the upper panel of Fig. \ref{fig:9} from which one can see that the late time transition probability for the UDW detector along the Rindler-Rindler trajectory, and coupled to the massless real scalar field in the Minkowski vacuum state, is an increasing function of both $g$ and $g'$.
-Further, the transition probability asymptotically reaches the transition probability of a Rindler observer at acceleration $2g'$ in the Minkowski vacuum (see orange and green curves in top right and bottom left panels in Fig.\ref{fig:9}).
+We plot the above expression for the transition probability in Fig. \ref{fig:9} from which one can see that the late time transition probability for the UDW detector along the Rindler-Rindler trajectory, and coupled to the massless real scalar field in the Minkowski vacuum state, is an increasing function of both $g$ and $g'$.
+Further, the transition probability asymptotically reaches the transition probability of a Rindler observer at acceleration $2g'$ in the Minkowski vacuum.
 The question of how fast the transition probability becomes asymptotically constant depends on both $g$ and $g'$.
-One can also notice that the transition probability in the top right plot is close to the same for the Rindler one, which can be attributed to the choice of $g$ and $g'$.
+One can see this in the right panel, where the transition probability asymptotically approaches a constant value, the same as the Rindler one, at different times, which can be attributed to the choice of $g$ and $g'$.
 In the Rindler--Rindler case, the trajectory is nonstationary, so the correlators are not exactly proper-time translation invariant, and no global KMS condition is expected.
 The resulting thermality should therefore be understood only as an asymptotic or effective thermality at late times, when the trajectory approaches a uniformly accelerated trajectory with acceleration.